CATEIN/aio-playlist-import-exporter/README.md

   1. Export the playlist you wish to modify
   2. Open the playlist file with a text editor
   3. Locate `"imageURL": "",` and put your image URL here `"imageURL": "https://catein.xyz/images/whit.png",`
      - Note that the image url needs the header `Access-Control-Allow-Origin:`, so most image urls will not work.
-Images from the club and https://adventuresinodyssey.fans/images/ have these headers
+Images from the [club](https://app.adventuresinodyssey.com/), https://tenor.com/ and https://adventuresinodyssey.fans/images/ have these headers
   4. Save the file and Import it back to the club.
   5. Delete the old playlist